 Students can purchase a wooden or plastic clarinet for their use.
 Wooden clarinets are more durable and will last longer.
 Most clarinets will come with a sturdy case.
 We suggest that students visit a local music store for tips on buying a clarinet, as clarinets come in different sizes and types and prices can vary.
 A clarinet kit comes with the bell, the lower joint, the upper joint, the barrel, and the mouthpiece.

-Children are recommended to start the clarinet at age 7 or 8.
-A student needs to be able to hold and support the weight of the instrument for extended periods, and also have enough lung capacity to support the sound.
+Children generally begin to learn the clarinet at age 7 or 8.
+We suggest this age, because the student needs to be able to hold the instrument correctly and support its weight.
+The students fingers need to be the right size to play instrument, and the child needs to have enough lung capacity to support the sound of this instrument.